ORE Studio SQL Schema

 Data Population Layers

-is populated via the publication mechanism (and operational processes).
+tables are populated via the publication mechanism (and operational processes).

-Foundation Layer (metadata schema)
+Foundation Layer

 | Category | Tables | Purpose |